 - Make Ahead & Freezing Instructions: You can make the cookie dough, roll into balls, and chill the dough balls in the refrigerator for up to 4 days.
 (See note about cookie dough chilling.)
 Cookie dough balls, with or without crystallized ginger topping, freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
-Click here for my tips and tricks on freezing cookie dough.
+Read my tips and tricks on how to freeze cookie dough.
 Baked cookies freeze well for up to 3 months.

 - Dough Chilling: Chilling the cookie dough is imperative.
 These cookies are very buttery and the colder the cookie dough, the less your cookies will over-spread.
 The cookie dough can get a little hard after 2 hours in the refrigerator, so I recommend rolling the dough into balls before chilling.
-Here are all of my tips to prevent cookies from over-spreading.
+Here are all of my tips on how to prevent cookies from spreading.

 - Crystallized Ginger: You can find crystallized ginger at most grocery stores– it’s usually in the produce aisle but could also be found in the natural foods section or even by the dried fruit.
 You can use finely chopped/minced fresh ginger root instead, but make sure you reduce down to 1 Tablespoon in the cookie dough.
 Do not dip the cookie dough balls in it like we do with crystallized ginger because it will burn.
 If you don’t have either crystallized ginger or fresh ginger root, increase the ground ginger to 1 teaspoon.